dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**: Go to `Install Kubernetes <../InstallationGuides/BuildingClusters/install_kubernetes.html>`_ and follow the steps to download nvidia-container-toolkit and perform the necessary configurations based on the OS running on the cluster.

-⦾ **While provisioning a node in an Ubuntu cluster, "Installing" status is not displayed.**
+⦾ **While provisioning a node in an Ubuntu cluster, "Installing" status is not displayed in cluster.nodeinfo table.**

 **Resolution**: User can track provisioning progress by checking the supported status types.
 If the status shows ``bmcready`` or ``powering-on``, user can infer that the node is being provisioned.
+Once the node has been provisioned successfully, it will reflect a ``booted`` status in the OmniaDB.

 ⦾ **``discovery_provision.yml`` fails to check for duplicate disk_partition values in provision_config.yml**